USA

 Mar69

-This company took over the Atlantic Gulf Airlines route between Miami and Puerto Plata after that company ceased operations.
-The service was operated thrice weekly from September 1986 until early 1987 with the two Series 401AKs and Series 203AE formerly operated by Atlantic Gulf.
+This company took over the Atlantic Gulf Airline’s route between Miami and Puerto Plata by April 1986.
+The service was operated thrice weekly until early 1987 by a Series 203AE formerly operated by Atlantic Gulf.

 Registration